Kin The Know

 Your body has done so much for you during pregnancy and birth, so it's important to take care of yourself and invest in your postpartum recovery.
 Along with pelvic floor exercises, rest and a healthy diet, it's important to make sure you have the right tools to fast-track your recovery.

-Kin's Postpartum Recovery Bundle comes packed with an easy four-step recovery regime to help you and your vagina heal from birth.
+Kin's Postpartum Recovery Bundle comes packed with an easy 4-step recovery regime to help you and your vagina heal from birth.
 Inside you'll find a Peri Bottle, Mesh Panties, Soothing Padsicles and Healing Foam to heal your vagina, relieve discomfort and help you feel like yourself again.

 The Peri Bottle is ergonomically designed to delicately clean your vagina without applying painful pressure, while the Mesh Panties provide the ultimate comfort and hold you in with just the right amount of support.